 Most recent publications suggest that the incidence of acoustic neuromas is rising.
 This is because of advances in MRI scanning both on incidental scans and for patients experiencing symptoms.
 Studies in Denmark published in 2004 show the incidence is 17.4 per million or close to 2 persons per 100,000.
 Most acoustic neuromas are diagnosed in patients between the ages of 30 and 60.

 There is a growing body of evidence that sporadic defects in tumor suppressor genes may give rise to these tumors in some individuals.
 Other studies have hinted at exposure to loud noise on a consistent basis.
 One study has shown a relationship of acoustic neuromas to prior exposure to head and neck radiation, and a concomitant history of having had a parathyroid adenoma (tumor found in proximity to the thyroid gland controlling calcium metabolism).
-There are even controversies on hand held cellular phones.
-Whether or not the radiofrequency radiation has anything to do with acoustic neuroma formation, remains to be seen.
+There are even controversies on hand-held cell phones.
+It remains to be seen whether or not the radiofrequency radiation has anything to do with acoustic neuroma formation.
 To date, no environmental factor (such as cell phones and diet) has been scientifically proven to cause these tumors.
-ANA does recommend that frequent cellular phone users use a hands free device to enable separation of the device from the head.
-Please refer to the News section for the latest information about acoustic neuroma and cell phones.
+ANA does recommend that frequent cell phone users use a hands-free device to enable separation of the device from the head.
+Please refer to cell phone statement on our website.

 NF2, a genetic disorder, occurs with a frequency of 1 in 30,000 to 1 in 50,000 births.
 The hallmark of this disorder is bilateral acoustic neuromas (an acoustic neuroma on both sides).
 This creates the perplexing problem of the possibility of complete deafness if the tumors are left to grow unchecked.
 Preventing or treating the complete deafness that may befall individuals with NF2 requires complex decision making.
 The trend at most academic U.S. medical centers is to recommend treatment for the smallest tumor which has the best chance of preserving hearing.
 If this goal is successful, then treatment can also be offered for the remaining tumor.
 If hearing is not preserved at the initial treatment, then usually the second tumor, in the only-hearing ear, is just observed.
 If it shows continued growth and becomes life-threatening, or if the hearing is lost over time as the tumor grows, then treatment is undertaken.
 This strategy has the highest chance of preserving hearing for the longest time possible.